-- Transmission/Generation dispatchers notify management of the declaration. - Transmission/Generation dispatchers and PJM Marketers respond, as required, to specific requests and directions of PJM dispatcher. - Generation dispatchers report to PJM Dispatch any and all resource limited facilities as they occur via Markets Gateway, as described in Section 6.4, and update PJM Dispatch as appropriate. - Effective March 1 through November 30, between the hours of 15:00 Eastern Prevailing Time and 24:00 Eastern Prevailing Time, Generation dispatcher of natural gas fired resources will update Markets Gateway to indicate that gas supply either (1) has been procured or (2) is expected to be available, to meet their day ahead energy and/or reserve commitment for the next operating day.

-Participate in PJM hosted SOS conference calls.
+- Transmission/Generation dispatchers notify management of the declaration. - Transmission/Generation dispatchers and PJM Marketers respond, as required, to specific requests and directions of PJM dispatcher. - Generation dispatchers report to PJM Dispatch any and all resource limited facilities as they occur via Markets Gateway, as described in Section 6.4, and update PJM Dispatch as appropriate. - Participate in PJM hosted SOS conference calls.